SuffolkLITLab/EfileProxyServer/docs/wsdl2java.md

-   These options are documented on the [main CXF site](http://cxf.apache.org/docs/wsdl-to-java.html), but to break it down simply:
+   These options are documented on the [main CXF site](http://cxf.apache.org/docs/wsdl-to-java.html), but to break it down:

    * `-b` passes a JAXB binding xml file directly to JAXB.
+You shouldn't pass it to the EFMFirmServiceSingle.svc.wsdl and EFMUserServiceSingle.svc.wsdl files.
-      (NOTE(brycew): this doesn't work perfectly , but you can specify at lesat one file to expand the Enum members on. :/) The file looks like this:
+      (NOTE(brycew): this doesn't work perfectly , but you can specify at least one file to expand the Enum members on. :/) The file looks like this:
       ```xml
       <?xml version="1.0" ?>